One of the most common (and most ironic) questions I am asked about living in Croatia is “how long can I be gone from Croatia?”.

 If you’ve decided to take the plunge into the bureaucratic abyss that is Croatian immigration, then you’re probably a traveler at heart.
 We all need and want to travel outside Croatia from time to time.
 It is inevitable and sometimes, required to keep our sanity.

-However, there are restrictions on how long you can be gone from Croatia.
+However, there are restrictions on how long you can be gone from Croatia when you hold a residence permit.
 If you surpass these restrictions, then your legal residency can be jeopardized.
 It is vital that you know and understand the limits before taking an extended leave from the country.

 Understandably, Croatia does not want people gaining legal residency and then spending most of their time elsewhere.
 In this post, we’ll cover the limits for both temporary residency and permanent residency depending on your nationality.

-In the eyes of the Croatian government, there are two types of “nationality” that determine your particular travel restrictions:
+In the eyes of the Croatian government, there are three types of “nationality” that determine your particular travel restrictions: